fengrujie0721/Financial-Records-Analysis/README.md

 Pybank

-Creat a Python script for analyzing the financial records of a company.
+Creat a Python script to analyze the financial records of a company.
 The dataset is composed of two columns: Date and Profit/Losses.
 Give a set of financial data called budget_data.csv.